-As at 31 December 2018, promissory notes issued are represented by interest bearing and at a discount to nominal value promissory notes denominated in Russian Roubles and US Dollars with effective interest or discount rates from zero p.a. (for promissory notes on demand) up to 8% p.a. and maturity dates from January 2019 to December 2021 (31 December 2017: interest bearing and at a discount to nominal value promissory notes denominated in Russian Roubles, US Dollars and Euros with effective interest or discount rates from zero % p.a. (for promissory notes on demand) up to 9.8% p.a. and maturity dates from January 2019 to December 2021 (31 December 2017: interest bearing and at a discount to nominal value promissory notes denominated in Russian Roubles, US Dollars and Euros with effective interest or discount rates from zero % p.a. (for promissory notes on demand) up to 9.8% p.a. and maturity dates from January 2018 to May 2021).
+As at 31 December 2019, promissory notes issued are represented by interest bearing and at a discount to nominal value promissory notes denominated in Russian Roubles and US Dollars with effective interest or discount rates from zero p.a. (for promissory notes on demand) up to 8% p.a. and maturity dates from January 2020 to December 2034 (31 December 2018: interest bearing and at a discount to nominal value promissory notes denominated in Russian Roubles and US Dollars with effective interest or discount rates from zero p.a. (for promissory notes on demand) up to 8% p.a. and maturity dates from January 2019 to December 2021).

+As at 31 December 2019, promissory notes issued included promissory notes, which were initially purchased by one counterparty, in aggregate above 10% of the Group's equity in the amount of RR 24 666 million, or 52% of total promissory notes issued.
 As at 31 December 2018, promissory notes issued included promissory notes, which were initially purchased by one counterparty, in aggregate above 10% of the Group's equity in the amount of RR 22 623 million, or 53% of total promissory notes issued.
-As at 31 December 2017, promissory notes issued included promissory notes, which were initially purchased by one counterparty, in aggregate above 10% of the Group's equity in the amount of RR 20 874 million, or 56% of total promissory notes issued.